bruno-braga/open_mas_docker_opt/README.md

 ### Shared_Volume

 The `shared_volume` folder contains the most important important files of the architecture, besides the `docker-compose` files.
-Some files/folders to pay atention:
+Some files/folders to pay attention to:

 #### Dashboard